-55. Question Time
+53. Question Time

-- 52.1255.1 Unless Council resolves to the contrary, there shall be a-one public question time per month included in at every-Council meetings fixed under Rule 9 to enable members of the public to submit questions to Council. - 52.1355.2 Sub-Rule 55.155.153.1 does not apply during any period when a meeting is closed to members of the public in accordance with section 66(2) of the Act. - 52.1455.3 Public question time will not exceed 30 minutes in duration unless extended by a resolution of Council. - 52.1555.4 Questions submitted to Council must; - 52.15.155.4.1 Be lodged in writing, in English and lodged: - a) electronically on the prescribed form prescribed by the Chief Executive Officer and available on Council's website prior to 12:00pm on the day of the Council meeting; or - b) in hardcopy on the form prescribed by the Chief Executive Officer and available at Council's Offices prior to 7:1512:00 pm on the day of that the Meeting; and - 52.15.255.4.2 include the name and address of the person submitting the question, and an email address and phone number if available.
+- 53.1 Unless Council resolves to the contrary, there shall be a public question time at every Council meeting fixed under Rule 9 to enable members of the public to submit questions to Council. - 53.2 Sub-Rule 53.1 does not apply during any period when a meeting is closed to members of the public in accordance with section 66(2) of the Act. - 53.3 Public question time will not exceed 30 minutes in duration unless extended by a resolution of Council. - 53.4 Questions submitted to Council must; - 53.4.1 Be lodged in writing, in English and:

+- electronically on the prescribed form available on Council's website prior to 12:00pm on the day of the Council meeting; or - b) in hardcopy on the form prescribed by the Chief Executive Officer and available at Council's Offices prior to 7:15pm on the day of that Meeting; and - 53.4.2 include the name and address of the person submitting the question, and an email address and phone number if available.

-If the requirement to provide a question in writing and or in English prevents or hinders participation in public question time, assistance with submitting questions can be arranged through the Governance & Risk Department, via interpreter service if required.
+If the requirement to provide a question in writing and or in English prevents or hinders participation in public question time, assistance with submitting questions can be arranged through the Governance Department, via interpreter service if required.
 It is recommended assistance is sought well ahead of the Council meeting.